priyeshkadbe/priyeshkadbe/README.md

 <ul>
 	<li>I'm a Web3 enthusiast</li>
-<li>I’m currently working as a Software Developer at a Web3 based startup from last three plus years</li>
+<li>I’m currently working as a Senior Software Developer at a Web3 based startup from last three-plus years</li>
 <!-- <li>🧐 Learning about <strong>serverless architectures</strong>, <strong>distributed systems</strong>, and a bit of <strong>ML</strong>.</li> -->
 <li> Most of my projects are available on <a href="https://github.com/">Github</a>.</li>
 <li>If you have any freelance work available, please feel free to <a href="mailto:priyeshkadbe49@gmail.com">Email me</a> :)</li>